folkarps/FAMDB/README.md

 windows users will then have to install pycrypt manually using a command that I lost.

 FAMDB runs as a WSGI server.

-This means it can be run using either apache's mod_wsgi (as we do) or a wsgi server built into python.
+You have 2 options to run FAMDB
+1. Running using apache or nginx WSGI server.
+This is reccomended.

+  For apache:
+    There are two directives that are necessary:
+    1. WSGIPythonPath
+      This tells python where to look for the files
+    2. WSGIScriptAlias
+      This tells apache when and how to route requests to FAMDB. point it to the wsgiScript.wsgi file
+2. Running using python's built in WSGI server.

      Starting the server:
      python main.py start

      Stopping the server:
      python main.py stop

-server can be started manually using python startServer.py
-However this starts a foreground process

 Configuration
 =============
 in the file config.config there are a number of properties:
-* 4 folders, 2 for the missions and 2 for archives
+* 2 folders for mission pbos (one for testing server, and one for main server)
 * Port on which the built in server should run.
 This is ignored if using an external wsgi server.
 * email address for the recover password feature
 * email password for the recover password feature
 * email Server for the recover password feature
 * email sever for the recover password feature
 * external server address for the recover password feature
+* discord admin role ID
+* discord webhook url

 Please ensure that the user running the server has permissions to access these folders, as well as the entire famdb folder structure.